Arto Salomaa

-Arto K. Salomaa (born 6 June 1934) is a Finnish mathematician and computer scientist.
-His research career, which spans over forty years, is focused on formal languages and automata theory.
+Arto Kustaa Salomaa (6 June 1934 – 26 January 2025) was a Finnish mathematician and computer scientist.
+His research career, which spanned over 40 years, was focused on formal languages and automata theory.

 Early life and education

-Salomaa was born in Turku, Finland on June 6, 1934.
+Salomaa was born in Turku, Finland on 6 June 1934.
 He earned a Bachelor's degree from the University of Turku in 1954 and a PhD from the same university in 1960.
 Salomaa's father was a professor of philosophy at the University of Turku.
 Salomaa was introduced to the theory of automata and formal languages during seminars at Berkeley given by John Myhill in 1957.

 Career

-In 1965, Salomaa became a professor of mathematics at the University of Turku, a position he retired from in 1999.
+In 1965 Salomaa became a professor of mathematics at the University of Turku, a position he retired from in 1999.
 He also spent two years in the late 1960s at the University of Western Ontario in London, Ontario, Canada, and two years in the 1970s at Aarhus University in Aarhus, Denmark.

 Salomaa was president of the European Association for Theoretical Computer Science from 1979 until 1985.

 Publications

-Salomaa has authored or co-authored 46 textbooks, including Theory of Automata (1969), Formal Languages (1973), The Mathematical Theory of L-Systems (1980, with Grzegorz Rozenberg), Jewels of Formal Language Theory (1981) Public-Key Cryptography (1990) and DNA Computing (1998, with Grzegorz Rozenberg and Gheorghe Paun).
+Salomaa authored or co-authored 46 textbooks, including Theory of Automata (1969), Formal Languages (1973), The Mathematical Theory of L-Systems (1980, with Grzegorz Rozenberg), Jewels of Formal Language Theory (1981) Public-Key Cryptography (1990) and DNA Computing (1998, with Grzegorz Rozenberg and Gheorghe Paun).
 With Rozenberg, Salomaa edited the Handbook of Formal Languages (1997), a 3-volume, 2000-page reference on formal language theory.
 These books have often become standard references in their respective areas.
 For example, Formal Languages was reported in 1991 to be among the 100 most cited texts in mathematics.

-Salomaa has also published over 400 articles in scientific journals during his professional career.
-He has authored also non-scientific articles such as "What computer scientists should know about sauna".
-After his retirement, Arto Salomaa has published almost another 100 scientific articles.
+Salomaa published over 400 articles in scientific journals during his professional career.
+He also authored non-scientific articles such as "What computer scientists should know about sauna".
+From his retirement until 2014, Salomaa published over 100 scientific articles.